Shalom-web/Shalom-developer/README.md

 # effective-guide
-Hello, I'm Shalom de programmer
+Hello, I'm Shalomtech
 Am into Web development and
-pursuing a BSc in Network Engineering.
+pursuing a BSc in Software Engineering.
 I love coding.